biotope/biotope-preview/README.md

 # biotope-preview 🌻

-To create a preview folder for your biotope elements project, you need to add this script to your project's package.json: `"create:preview": "npm explore @biotope/preview -- npm run storybook"`
+To create a preview folder for your biotope elements project, you need to add the following scripts to your project's package.json: `
+"storybook:build": "npm explore @biotope/preview -- npm run storybook:build",
+"storybook:serve": "npm explore @biotope/preview -- npm run storybook:serve"
+`

 It parses your src/components/ subfolders for the component's package.json's and creates previews based on the configuration inside.
 The following data is required for the process to work: